etherOnGitHub/capstone-aetherwave-rm/README.md

 <img src="https://github.com/etherOnGitHub/capstone-aetherwave-rm/blob/main/external_assets/README_images/README_styling/divider-line-tight.svg" style="pointer-events: none;" width="780" alt="Aetherwave.rm thin horizontal line divider image">
 </div>

+# AI Integration Summary

+AI tools supported my development process across every stage of aetherwave.rm, mainly as a second pair of eyes rather than an author.
+I used them to explore ideas, fix problems faster, and polish the final experience—while keeping all decision-making and implementation in my hands.

+## Code Creation
+I used AI to brainstorm approaches and check my logic while building the React (TypeScript + Tailwind) frontend and Django REST backend.
+It helped me think through structure—like reusable hooks, cleaner state management, and serializer logic—but I always wrote, reviewed, and refactored the code myself.
+The goal was clarity and maintainability, not automation.

+## Debugging
+When I hit snags—API connection issues, CORS errors, or Heroku deployment quirks—AI acted as a quick reference guide.
+I’d describe what was happening, and it helped me interpret stack traces or point out where the problem might be.
+That saved me time scrolling through docs.

+## Optimization & UX
+AI helped me identify small inefficiencies and refine the user experience.
+It suggested improvements for React rendering performance, state handling, and Tailwind layout tweaks for responsiveness.
+I also used it to sanity-check accessibility, making sure contrast ratios and semantic elements were solid.
+The creative and technical decisions—like tone.js behaviour and UI flow—came from my own testing and iteration.

+## Workflow & Reflection
+Overall, AI tools became part of my workflow the same way a good documentation search or code review would be: an assistant that speeds up problem-solving and helps me focus on creative and structural thinking.
+It improved efficiency without taking over the process, leaving me more time to refine both the code quality and the overall experience of aetherwave.rm.

 <!-- credits heading !-->
 .svg credits
 <!-- !-->